Bergen Aquarium: Stunning Fish Portraits

 Kaluga sturgeon

 While I’m not 100% sure, I believe this is a Kaluga.
-The Kaluga is a predatory sturgeon, one of this family’s biggest fish.
+The Kaluga is a predatory sturgeon, one of the largest fish in this family.
 Unfortunately, the fish is near extinction due to aggressive hunting.
 However, I might need your help on this one because it can very well be another member of the sturgeon family.

 Flatfish